Current issues and what the World Food Programme is doing

 - nutrition assistance to treat moderate acute malnutrition by pre-positioning food in remote and disaster-prone areas ahead of the cyclone season.

-Due to the negative impacts of El Nino-amplified drought on the food and nutrition situation in the Deep South of Madagascar, WFP plans to provide relief assistance to 350,000 vulnerable people through food distributions and cash transfers during the prolonged 2016-2017 lean season.
+Due to the negative impacts of El Nino-amplified drought on the food and nutrition situation in the south of Madagascar, WFP plans to provide relief assistance to 350,000 vulnerable people through food distributions and cash transfers during the prolonged 2016-2017 lean season.

 World Food Programme partners in Madagascar